mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 Accessing Workspaces
 ####################

-The methods for getting a variable to a MatrixWorkspace is the same as shown in the :ref:`Workspace-Accessing_Workspaces <Workspace>` help page.
+The methods for getting a variable to a MatrixWorkspace is the same as shown in the :ref:`Workspace <Workspace-Accessing_Workspaces>` help page.

 If you want to check if a variable points to something that is a Matrix Workspace you can use this: